Skip to Content

 • Wet leaves or stems

 If this doesn’t help, I create a pebble tray humidifier.
-To achieve this, look for a low-profile tray, and arrange small stones on it, then fill it halfway with water.
+To achieve this, look for a low-profile tray, arrange small stones on it, and then fill it halfway with water.

-Next, take your pothos pot, and set it on the tray, ensuring that its roots don’t come into direct contact with water.
+Next, take your Pothos pot and set it on the tray, ensuring that its roots don’t come into direct contact with water.
 Water will start evaporating from the tray, creating a humid environment around your plant.

 Fertilizer

-In fact, if you’re using a potting mixture that is already chock-full of nutrients, there’s no need to add fertilizer.
+If you’re using a potting mixture that is already chock-full of nutrients, there’s no need to add fertilizer.

 The first step to propagating this plant is to cut a section off from the parent plant.
-Your stem cutting ought to be 4 to 6 inches long and have a couple of leaves on it; a minimum of 4 leaves.
+Your stem cutting ought to be 4 to 6 inches long and have a couple of leaves on it, a minimum of 4 leaves.

 Growth